Wix Payments 2023: Should You Use It? Fees, Setup, and More

 You'll need to wait for approval from Wix after submitting your personal details.

-One of the easiest ecommerce builders to use and set up on the market.
+One of the easiest ecommerce builders to use.

 Who Do We Recommend Wix Payments For?